White paperThe Enterprise Framework for Compliant, Scalable AI

 Box is primarily a document management system and would normally be considered an indirect system, with less associated risk in relation to the development, manufacturing, and distribution of medicines and medical devices.
 However, a customer’s use case for this system could possibly result in a higher risk-determination, requiring a more frequent or continuous end-to-end test suite execution with real-time incident reporting.
 Our tools and methods can address these higher-risk use cases as well.

 Robert: Other things to consider before taking on an ATT effort are that tests require a significant initial development investment and require ongoing maintenance, so you want to make sure they have a long shelf life.
 The ATT life cycle also requires ongoing monitoring, troubleshooting, review, and approval to remain operational and compliant.
 An ATT effort for regulated companies must include strategies and formal SOPs for ATT validation, administration, maintenance, use, incident and change management, reporting, and quality review.
+Treating automated tests as a living asset is core to validation lifecycle management across your tech stack.

 Q: Is there anything else either of you would like to add?